Michael-S/tempest/README.md

 This is a fork of zenhack's Tempest.
-I don't have zenhack's understanding of Go, Sandstorm or Tempest internals, or Cap'n'Proto so I'm making this up as I go along.
+I don't have zenhack's understanding of Go, Sandstorm or Tempest internals, or Cap'n'Proto so I'm making this up as I go along. - Mike

 # Building